Soulmate

 A soulmate is a person with whom one feels a deep or natural affinity.
 This connection is often associated with love, romance, intimacy, sexuality, spirituality, or compatibility, and may also involve trust and comfort.
+In social science, a model titled the "soulmate model" exists.
+It is defined as relationships where one perfect person is designed to complete the subject romantically.

 Definition and origin

 In contemporary usage, the term soulmate typically refers to a romantic or platonic partner with whom one shares a particularly strong bond.
 It is frequently used to suggest the closest relationship a person can have, and is sometimes understood as an exclusive or lifelong connection.
 Believers in the concept often describe soulmates as individuals who make each other feel “complete,” reflecting the idea that two souls are destined to unite.

 The earliest recorded use of the term soulmate in English appears in a letter by Samuel Taylor Coleridge dated 1822.

 Historical usage of the concept

 Judaism

-One of the earliest literary uses of the term soulmate in a Jewish context is associated with the 16th-century devotional poem Yedid Nefesh (“Beloved of the Soul”), recited by many Jewish communities during the third Sabbath meal (seudah shlishit).
-The opening line, “Yedid Nefesh, Av HaRachaman” (“Soulmate, Father of Compassion”), expresses a metaphorical union between the worshipper’s soul and God.
-The poem was first published in Sefer Charedim in Venice in 1588 and is traditionally attributed to Rabbi Elazar ben Moshe Azikri (1533–1600), though some scholars propose alternative authorship by Rabbi Israel ben Moses Najara or Rabbi Moses ben Jacob Cordovero.
-Rabbi Jacob Emden’s 18th-century prayer book records the poem’s title as “Song of Awakening of the Soul Toward the Love of the Blessed Name.”

 In rabbinic and mystical literature, the concept of bashert (Yiddish: “destined one”) conveys the idea of a divinely ordained partner.
 The Talmud (Sotah 2a) states that “forty days before the formation of a child, a heavenly voice proclaims whose daughter he will marry.”
 Kabbalistic writings elaborate that a soul is divided before birth into male and female halves, which are reunited in marriage.
 The Baal Shem Tov is quoted as saying: “From every human being there rises a light that reaches straight to heaven, and when two souls destined to be together meet, the streams of light join and a brighter light goes forth from the united being.”